-My recommendation is that you get the map “The Steps of Cyrano.”
+I recommend you get the map “The Steps of Cyrano.”
 In it, you will find different walking itineraries, which will take you through the most beautiful places of Bergerac.
-There are 3 tours, and it is quite well explained.
+There are 3 tours, and it is pretty well explained.

-Bergerac is a wine area, and on the first floor of Quai Cyrano, we find the wine house.
+Bergerac is a wine area, and we find the wine house on the first floor of Quai Cyrano.
 Here, you will learn about the region’s wines and a shop to buy the one you like the most.

-You will find access to the cloister on this same floor, where there is a terrace to enjoy a wine or admire the old cloister’s architecture.
+You will find access to the cloister on this same floor, with a terrace to enjoy wine or admire the old cloister’s architecture.

 Cloister of Recoletos

 The cloister was built in 1630, where Franciscan monks lived until the French Revolution.
 At that time, the Catholic chapel was replaced by a Protestant church.

 During the summer, there are live music events.

 Place de la Mirpe is one of Bergerac’s most beautiful and picturesque squares.
 This is where the grain market was made, and you will find beautiful half-timbered houses and a 1977 statue of Cyrano by a sculptor from the city, Jean Varoqueau.